MicrosoftDocs/azure-docs/articles/ai-services/openai/how-to/managed-identity.md

 ## Assign yourself to the Cognitive Services User role

-Assigning yourself to the "Cognitive Services User" role will allow you to use your account for access to the specific Azure AI services resource
+Assigning yourself to the "Cognitive Services User" role will allow you to use your account for access to the specific Azure AI services resource.

 1. Get your user information